volvet/gogame/doc/mcts.md

 ## Algorithm
 Four steps are applied per search iteration:
 * Selection

 Starting at the root node, a child selection policy is recursively applied to decend though the tree until the most urgent expandable node is reached.
 A node is expandable if it represents a non-terminal state and has unvisit children.
 * Expansion

+One or more child nodes are added to expand the tree according to the available actions.
 * Simulation

+A simulcation is run from new nodes according to the default policy to produce an outcome.
 * Backpropagation

+The simulcation result is backed up though the selected nmodes to update their statistics.

 ## Reference
 * A Survey of Monte Carlo Tree Search Mothods,   by Cameron Browne, etc.